On Wednesday, the Morgan Hill City Council unanimously passed a resolution calling for Juristac/Sargent Ranch to be permanently protected...

 A Critical Wildlife Corridor At Risk

-Juristac is not just a beautiful landscape — it’s a critical wildlife corridor linking the Santa Cruz Mountains to the Diablo Range to the east and the Gabilan Range to the south.
+Juristac is a critical wildlife corridor linking the Santa Cruz Mountains to the Diablo Range to the east and the Gabilan Range to the south.
 Together with Coyote Valley (25 miles to the north), it’s the only viable path for animals to migrate into and out of the Santa Cruz Mountains.
-In addition, Juristac is considered a sacred site by the Amah Mutsun Tribal Band, who held ceremonies here for thousands of years.

 Protect Juristac: Take Action to Oppose the Project

 Please join us in the fight to protect Juristac!
 We are partnering with the Amah Mutsun Tribal Band, which has launched a petition opposing the sand mine.
-Please sign today!
+Sign today.

 Support Juristac today!